asrinsevim/EndToEndGameAnalytics/README.md

 ## 🚀 Project Summary

-This project demonstrates a professional-grade, end-to-end data pipeline that processes live event data for a mobile game.
+This project demonstrates an end-to-end data pipeline that processes live event data for a mobile game.
 It showcases a complete workflow from data collection in **Firebase** to transformation in **BigQuery** and final visualization in a **Looker Studio** dashboard, providing actionable insights for business stakeholders such as product managers and marketing teams.

 ---